dominikWin/LibraryAttendance/README.md

 ## Dependencies

-This project uses Bootstrap and jQuery.
+This project uses Bootstrap, jQuery, and js-cookie.
 There are all in compressed formes in `js/` and `css/`.